 Be sure to also read Fatima’s article about sunset spots in Rotterdam.

-10. Walk around the luchtsingel
+10. Walk on the luchtsingel

 The Luchtsingel connects the center of Rotterdam with Rotterdam North.
 It’s a bright yellow bridge that is certainly very photogenic and around this bridge you can find cool wall art.
 Especially at the Hofbogen you’ll find cool wall art.